tessjaworski/Programming-Assignment-3/README.md

 	dp[i][j] = max(dp[i-1][j], dp[i][j-1])

-This recurrence is correct because it handles all the possible cases.The optimal solution must either include the match at i and j or skip at least one character.
+This recurrence is correct because it handles all the possible cases.The optimal solution must either include the match at i and j or skip one of the characters.
 We consider all possibilities and take the maximum which is guaranteed to be the optimal value.

 Case 1: characters match (A[i] = B[j])